robot-learning-freiburg/CARTO/README.md

 ```

 *We observed that for newer versions of OpenCV `PyOpenGL-accelerate` is automatically installed. `PyOpenGL-accelerate` could cause problems and we recommend uninstalling it again.*

+*It can happen that building `Pytorch3D` fails, in that case we kindly refer to their [installation guide](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md).*

 Last, install all external libraries needed